240304-Hexaware/Notes/Project/readme.md

 Think about the UI - What screens will need to show what information and invoke what API calls?
 How will the user find what they're looking for?

+### Deadlines (MVP - Minimum viable product):
+By EOB on Friday 3/29:
+ - parsing prototype complete - You can choose a file from within an angular SPA, transmit it to the backend in an HTTP request, have your server pick up the file from the request and parse it, then persist the records, drop the file into storage, and finally respond to the request with the JSON representation of the parsed data.

+By EOB Tuesday 4/2:
+ - expanded parsing - We need to be able to parse any file based on any spec file
+   - The user should be able to define a new spec, select that spec file from within our angular SPA, transmit it to the backend, have it get parsed so that it can be used to parse fixed-length files.
+   - The user should be able to view historic parsed records, see required views above.
+     - view all records associated with the current user
+     - view all records associated with a spec
+   - ability to parse multiple records from a file.
+     - Method 1: The records are not be delimited by any character in the file, just like the fields we would be parsing based on fixed-length widths.
+     - Method 2: We delmimit records with a character like newline "\n", however the records themselves still need to be fixed-length.

+By EOB Thursday 4/4 (code freeze!):
+ - The application should be in it's final state and ready to be demonstrated in the presentation on 4/5.
+ - The front end should be useable, but doesn't have to be the most beautiful thing ever
+ - You should be ready to present and speak on your project for 5-10 mins, and be ready for a Q/A where Kyle, Carolyn, or anyone in the audience can ask questions.
+   - You want a script!
+   - You want a slideshow (powerpoint, prezi, or whatever)
+   - Make sure to introduce yourself at the start
+   - Demonstrate your application in use
+   - Discuss the project, some example topics include:
+     - Talk about not just the deliverable, but the journey to the finish line
+     - Interesting parts of the project
+     - toughest challenges
+     - how you overcame challenges
+     - or you were totally blocked